-We first interview Lorraine Roy back in 2018 to ask her about creative process and find our more about her career to date.
-She also provided some exceptional advice about developing an artist voice and how to become a successful artist.
+We first interviewed Lorraine Roy back in 2018 to delve into her creative process, and to find out more about her career to date.
+She also provided some exceptional advice about developing your own artistic voice and how to become a successful artist.

 To begin with, I’ve been portraying trees as my main subject, in all kinds of formats, for nearly 30 years.
 But more lately I’ve been working with circular designs.
 This phase began while I was creating a series inspired by tree/root communication, Woven Woods.

 After nearly a year of trying different ideas, I chose the circular form because it best described how everything in nature is connected.
 For these larger (for me) pieces, I use raw edge applique, machine embroidery, and some acrylic paint.

 Since launching Woven Woods, I’ve continued with this challenge of designing in the round, it’s just so engaging!

 What was your first memory of stitching – who taught you?